Kalshi Fees Explained: The Real Cost Per Trade

 Trading Fees (Entry and Exit)

 Every time you buy or sell a contract, Kalshi charges a per-contract fee.
 The current rate is $0.02 per contract (2 cents).
-This applies whether you are a maker (placing a limit order that adds liquidity to the book) or a taker (placing a market order or limit order that fills immediately against an existing resting order).
+This applies whether you’re a maker (placing a limit order that adds liquidity to the book) or a taker (placing a market order or limit order that fills immediately against an existing resting order).

 This means a round trip — buying a contract and later selling it or holding to settlement — costs you $0.04 in fees per contract at minimum.
 That might sound trivial, but let’s see how it plays out in practice.